matsuoka-601/Splash/README.md

 Therefore, I had to find a cheaper way to generate a plausible white splash.

-The method I used for this project is to give each particle a splash value determined by 'particle speed / (normalized) density', and to make a 'splash map' according to that value which is blended to the final result.
+The method used for this project is to give each particle a splash value determined by 'particle speed / (normalized) density', and to make a 'splash map' according to that value which is blended to the final result.
 The splash value is determined by `smoothstep(lower, upper, speed / density)`, where `lower` and `upper` are determined experimentally.
 As a result, it is expected that fast and isolated particles will have high splash values.

 There are some implementation notes like below.
 - Limit the decreasing rate of the splash value